Skip to content

 End of ElseIf

-If there is an Action result used instead of param then it is recommended to first save it to the Variable.
+When using an Action result instead of a param, it is recommended to first save the result to a Variable.